robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-4-ect-theory.md

   In other words, it works best if it is focused on confirming what is being done – is it right, or clearly indicates what needs to be done, with some indication of what can be achieved, where the learner needs to go next?
 This raises questions about the method and style of feedback.
-It's often seen as desirable to give praising feedback, but be cautious, it's likely to be well received and often engender motivation when it's genuine, but it's sometimes difficult to maintain. {/details}
+It’s often seen as desirable to give praising feedback, but be cautious, it’s likely to be well received and often engender motivation when it’s genuine, but it’s sometimes difficult to maintain. {/details}

 When sharing feedback with pupils, you need to consider carefully what it is you are wanting the pupil to change, and then be specific in what you ask them to do.
 This applies to individual and class written or verbal feedback.
 As highlighted by Mick, there is often lots of feedback that you could give to a pupil.
 However, skilled teachers identify what feedback will have the biggest impact and then share it with pupils in an effective way.